Mexican stuffed peppers have a hearty filling of seasoned beef, beans, rice and cheese, Make this easy recipe for a protein-packed meal!

-- Seasonings – To season the beef, I use my taco seasoning, salt, pepper, and a bit of white or yellow onion.
+- Seasonings – To season the beef, I use homemade taco seasoning, salt, pepper, and a bit of white or yellow onion.

-- Toppings – Chopped cilantro, extra cheese of choice (like cotija sprinkled on top) and my Pickled Red Onions.
+- Toppings – Chopped cilantro, extra cheese of choice (like cotija sprinkled on top) and my quick pickled red onions.

-Yes, not only will you need to pre-cook the peppers, but you’ll also have to pre-cook the ground beef and the rice.
+Yes, not only will you need to par-cook the peppers, but you’ll also have to cook the ground beef and the rice.
 This is because green peppers have thick walls.
 If you place raw filling inside of them, there isn’t enough cooking time to ensure that everything cooks properly.

 Absolutely!
 This is a fantastic make-ahead meal.
-If you want to freeze them, you’ll first need to cook them.
+If you want to freeze stuffed peppers, you’ll first need to cook them.
 Then, allow them to cool to room temperature before wrapping and freezing them.